jheizer/UPnPChannelChanger/README.md

 ##Steps to use:
 + Download the script
-+ Make it executable
-+ Make sure you are using the HD specific channel number or else you will have the SD feed.
++ Test that sure you are using the HD specific channel number or else you may have the SD feed.
+(Dish I have to use the 9XXX channel numbers.)
 + Change mythtv's channel change script to read /path/to/script/upnpchannelchanger ip.of.settop.box

 To test it: /path/to/script/upnpchannelchanger ip.of.settop.box Channel#